Probing Vector-Like Quarks at a future Muon-Proton Collider: Decay Width of VLQ T

-(iii)Goldstone Boson Equivalence: At lower masses, the $T\to tH$ (green) and $T\to tZ$ (purple) widths differ slightly due to phase space effects (mass difference between \textit{H} and \textit{Z}).
+Figure 3 (b) illustrates the partial decay widths $(\Gamma)$ of the vector-like top quark $(\textit {T} )$ as its mass ($m_T$) varies between 600 GeV and 6 TeV.
+The behavior of these decay widths provides crucial insight into the particle's phenomenology and governs the strategy for its detection.
+Three key features are observed in this distribution: \begin{itemize} \item Power-Law Growth: All partial decay widths exhibit a rapid increase with increasing mass.
+This behavior follows the expected power-law dependence $(\Gamma \propto m^{3}_{T})$, driven by the expansion of the available kinematic phase space.
+As the VLQ mass increases, the phase space suppression factors vanish, and the decay rate is primarily determined by the longitudinal polarization of the gauge bosons \cite{DeSimone2013}. \item Dominance of Charged Current: The decay channel: $T\to Wb$ (red curve) consistently possesses the largest partial width across the entire mass spectrum.
+This dominance arises from the coupling structure of the singlet VLQ model, where the charged current coupling $(\kappa _{W})$is typically larger than the neutral current couplings by a factor of $\sqrt{2}$, making $T\to Wb$ the most probable decay mode.
+Goldstone Boson Equivalence: At lower masses, the $T\to tH$ (green) and $T\to tZ$ (purple) widths differ slightly due to phase space effects (mass difference between \textit{H} and \textit{Z}).
 However, as $m_{T}$ extends into the multi-TeV range ($m_{T}$ $\gg m_{Z}, m_{H}$), these two curves converge and become nearly indistinguishable.
-This convergence is a direct manifestation of the Goldstone Boson Equivalence Theorem, which predicts that in the high-energy limit, the longitudinal component of the \textit{Z} boson $(Z_{L})$ and the Higgs boson (\textit{H}) behave as components of the same electroweak doublet, resulting in equal decay rates $(\Gamma \rightarrow \textit{tZ}) \approx (\Gamma \rightarrow \textit{tZ})$ \cite{Chanowitz} \\ Consequently, the total width of the \textit{T} quark remains dominated by the \textit{Wb} component.
+This convergence is a direct manifestation of the Goldstone Boson Equivalence Theorem, which predicts that in the high-energy limit, the longitudinal component of the \textit{Z} boson $(Z_{L})$ and the Higgs boson (\textit{H}) behave as components of the same electroweak doublet, resulting in equal decay rates $\Gamma(T \to tZ) \approx \Gamma(T \to tH)$ \cite{Chanowitz}.\\ \end{itemize} Consequently, the total width of the \textit{T} quark remains dominated by the \textit{Wb} component.
 This confirms that searching for the \textit{T} quark via the \textit{Wb} decay signature offers the highest statistical sensitivity, justifying the exclusive focus on this channel in our subsequent analysis.
 To estimate the detection sensitivity, we must characterize the background.
-Figure 3 depicts the representative Feynman diagrams for the dominant background processes.
-These include SM \textit{W}+jets production and top-pair $(t \bar t)$ production.
-These processes mimic the signal topology when the final state contains energetic leptons and b-jets, necessitating the use of advanced kinematic cuts to suppress them \cite{Alwall}.
+The representative Feynman diagrams for the dominant Standard Model background processes, which mimic the signal topology, are illustrated in Figure 4 \cite{Alwall2014, Sjostrand2015}.